BrandonTang89/bdd_engine/README.md

 ```

 Prints a DOT language representation of the BDD that can be viewed with [Graphviz](https://graphviz.org/).
 An online
-viewer is available at [Graphviz Online](https://dreampuf. github.io/GraphvizOnline).
+viewer is available at [Graphviz Online](https://dreampuf.github.io/GraphvizOnline).

 In the graph, the nodes are labelled with the BDD variables they pivot on.
-The solid edges represent high branches and
+The solid edges represent high branches, and
 the dashed edges represent low branches.
 The leaves are labelled with `TRUE` or `FALSE`.

 #### Check satisfiability of the BDD